-Our quarterly revenues have fluctuated over the past couple of years, primarily due to the nature of our sales within our product lines, which tend to be lumpy.
-In addition, a large portion of our revenues are derived from infrastructure projects that typically often have longer tender processes and fluctuating timelines, further exacerbating this lumpiness.
-This is most pronounced within our Solar EPC Services, Aviation/Obstruction and Outdoor Lighting market segments, and to a lesser extent within our Marine and Traffic markets.
-GoPower! revenues on the other hand are more seasonal in nature with higher sales in the first two quarters as our distributors gear up for the busier spring and summer periods.
+Our quarterly revenues have fluctuated over the past several years, primarily due to product mix and the nature of our sales within our market segments.
+A large portion of our revenues are derived from infrastructure projects that typically often have longer tender processes and fluctuating timelines.
+This is most pronounced within our Solar EPC Services, Aviation/Obstruction and Outdoor Lighting market segments and to a lesser extent within our Marine and Traffic markets.
+GoPower! revenues on the other hand are more seasonal in nature with higher sales in the first two quarters of the year as our distributors gear up for the busier spring and summer periods.
 Solar EPC Services revenues are also typically lower in the fourth quarter due to limited construction in the winter months.
 From a quantitative perspective, the lower revenues in the fourth quarter of 2011 through the third quarter of 2012 were primarily the result of lower Solar EPC Services revenue due to governmental uncertainties in the approval of new projects as the subsidy rates available under the FIT program were under review.
 Solar EPC revenues recovered in the fourth quarter of 2012 with the FIT program uncertainties resolved during the middle part of 2012.

-Our gross margin on a quarterly basis is quite variable and reflects the mix of products and any inventory adjustments/write-offs that are tied to changes in component pricing, technology, and product offering/design.
+Our gross margin on a quarterly basis is quite variable and reflects the mix of products and any inventory adjustments/writeoffs that are tied to changes in component pricing, technology, and product offering/design.
 Historically, we see lower margins in the fourth quarters of each year as revisions are made to operational and product plans that often impact the recoverability of inventory.